 Tonal awareness almost never comes to an art student intuitively; it has to be introduced by a teacher.
 Tone is what you don’t know you don’t know.
 This is the case of when “what you don’t know” becomes the chasm between your vision and your ability to effectively communicate that vision to your viewer.

 Tonal property of color is often different, or even opposite to what we expect it to be, know it to be, or assume it to be.
 The difficulty with our perception of tone is that it 100% depends on the light – when the light changes – the tone changes with it.
 That’s why, to our brain, tonality is unreliable.
-Tonal value is such an impermanent property of an object, that it can not be stated without looking, it is only true in this moment:: for instance, a lemon may look white under the bright light, or may appear black against the light.
+Tonal value is such an impermanent property of an object, that it can not be stated without looking, it is only true in this moment:: for instance, a lemon may look white under the bright light, or may appear black against the light, but is still perceived as yellow.

 Here is an example that demonstrates this difficulty with perception: when we look at an object, its color – that we think we can so effortlessly name – is nothing more than our “knowledge” of it, not what we actually see.
 For example, we say that the apple is red, even when it looks violet at twilight.
 So, we actually see the violet apple, but we know “it is red”.
 Our brain effortlessly subtracts the “blueish veil” from the red apple and “restores” the “true color”.
 So, we see what we think we see, not what we see.
 The irony is, that to us, tone does not seem real, even though it is how we actually see; but the color seem real, even though it is not what we see with our retina.